shidel/FDI/README.md

         FDIWIND.BAT Functions only after STAGE006 runs.
 Creates a normal box for text or choices. %1 is the total height of the box.
                     So, add 4 to how many lines you want.
-You want 1 line for just one line of text "CALL FDIWIND.BAT 5"
+You want 1 line for just one line of text "CALL FDIWIND.BAT 5" Also, %2 is the overall width of the frame desired.
+If it is not specified, a default value of 60 is assumed (providing a 54 character wide area for text).

         FDIOPTS.BAT Functions only after STAGE006.
 Creates an area to contain choices for vchoice. %1 is total number of choices you